yz2483/frontend-nanodegree-mobile-portfolio/README.md

 There were various images that were linked to on the internet.
 I changed these to local images which have been optimized

+main.js

-I used a variable to cache the scrolltop value on line 509 of the main.js file to improve the frames per second
+* I used a variable to cache the scrolltop value on line 509 of the main.js file to improve the frames per second

-I added a separate variable on line 455 before for loop, also moved dx and newwidth outside the for loop inside changePizzaSizes function of the main.js file for faster resizing
+* I added a separate variable on line 455 before for loop, also moved dx and newwidth outside the for loop inside changePizzaSizes function of the main.js file for faster resizing

-Move pizzasDiv variable ouside the loop on line 475 of the main.js file
+* Move pizzasDiv variable ouside the loop on line 475 of the main.js file

-I added a separate variable for the faster use of the variable in the updatePosition function on line 509 of the main.js file
+* I added a separate variable for the faster use of the variable in the updatePosition function on line 509 of the main.js file

-I also use translateX method inside updatePositions function
+* I also use translateX method inside updatePositions function to improve FPS performance

 The improved portfolio can be downloaded from https://github.com/yz2483/frontend-nanodegree-mobile-portfolio.git